BicoTeam/Bico-whitepaper/WHITEPAPER.md

 | TOTAL             		  |        |           |           | 47200 |

 The price of the ebook will be of 1500 BICO tokens.
-After the crowdsale the book will be available in popular ebook platforms like Amazon.
+After the crowdsale the book will be available in popular ebook platforms like Amazon around $25.
 Please note that final prices might vary slightly as Ethereum value changes constantly.

 ## Disclaimer